zicat/tributary/doc/tributary_design_guide.md

 #### Multi Threads Model

-The multi-threads model binds one partition with multiple threads, it's applicable to scenarios where the consumption rate of a single thread is lower than the writing rate of a single partition.
+In multi-threads mode, a partition can be bound to multiple consumer threads.
+This is suitable for scenarios where the consumption rate of a single thread is slower than the writing rate.

-Compared with the direct model, the multi-threads model needs to use more cpu and memory resources.
+Compared to the direct mode, multi-threads mode require more CPU and memory resources.

-The model has one drawback, that is, it destroys the records order in a single partition, so it is only applicable to scenarios that are not sensitive to disorder.
-If you need to ensure order, you can use the direct mode and appropriately increase the number of partitions from the channel to reduce the writing rate of a single partition, balancing the production and consumption of a single partition.
+The downside of the multi-threads mode is that it disrupts the order of records within a single partition, making it unsuitable for scenarios that are sensitive to order.
+The solution is to increase the number of partitions and use the direct mode, such that the write rate in each partition is slower than the consumption rate.

 ![image](picture/multi_thread_sink_model.png)